pasqal-io/qadence/docs/tutorials/qml/ml_tools/GPU.md

 #SBATCH --cpus-per-task=4
 #SBATCH --mem=10G

-srun python3 train.py --spawn --backend nccl --nprocs 4
+srun python3 train.py --backend nccl --nprocs 4
 ```

 #### TORCHRUN
-Torchrun takes care of setting the `nprocs` and `spawn` based on the cluster setup.
+Torchrun takes care of setting the `nprocs` based on the cluster setup.
 We only need to specify to use the `compute_setup`, which can be either `auto` or `gpu`.
 - `nnodes` for torchrun should be the number of nodes
 - `nproc_per_node` should be equal to the number of GPUs per node.